Leonidas-from-XIV/node-xml2js/README.md

      text nodes should be included.
 Added in 0.4.17.
   * `async` (default `false`): Should the callbacks be async?
 This *might* be an incompatible change if your code depends on sync execution of callbacks.
-    Future versions of `xml2js` might change this default, so the recommendation is to not depend on sync execution anyway.
+    Future versions of `xml-json-convert` might change this default, so the recommendation is to not depend on sync execution anyway.
 Added in 0.2.6.
   * `strict` (default `true`): Set sax-js to strict or non-strict parsing mode.
     Defaults to `true` which is *highly* recommended, since parsing HTML which